dyne/dnscrypt-proxy/man/dnscrypt-proxy.8.markdown

     Never enable this option unless you know you really need it (routers without a clock battery).

+  * `-c`, `--config=<file>`: load configuration options from file.
+    Options are specified by their long name, followed by an equals-sign, followed by their value.
+Whitespace is optional.
+Empty lines and comment lines are ignored.

+  * `-C`, `--dump-config`: after option processing, write the configuration to standard output in configuration file format.

   * `-V`, `--version`: show version number.

   * `-h`, `--help`: show usage.